ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 ## Databases and application files
 {: #databaseservices}

 IBM Cloud offers a selection of [databases as a service](https://{DomainName}/catalog/?category=databases) both relational and non-relational databases depending on your business needs.
 Database-as-service comes with many advantages that are too good to avoid.
-Using a database-as-service like Cloudant you can take advantages of the multi-region support allowing you to do live replication between two database services in different regions, backups, scaling and maximum uptime.
+Using a database-as-service like {{site.data.keyword.cloudant}} you can take advantages of the multi-region support allowing you to do live replication between two database services in different regions, backups, scaling and maximum uptime.

 **Key features:**